4.9-Stars

 • Practice your fire escape plan regularly.
 This will help you and your family know what to do in a fire.

-Smoke alarms are an essential fire safety device that can save lives.
+Smoke alarms are essential fire safety devices that can save lives.
 You can help keep your family safe from a fire by testing and maintaining your smoke alarms regularly.

 2. When You Should Replace Your Smoke Alarm

-It’s generally recommended to replace your smoke alarms if they are ten years old.
-Your smoke alarm can stop working due to dirt, pollutants, or corrosion in its electrical components.
-It’s especially true with replaceable smoke alarm batteries, which can cause continuous sounds.
+It’s generally recommended to replace smoke alarms if they are ten years old.
+Smoke alarms can stop working due to dirt, pollutants, or corrosion in their electrical components.
+This is especially true with replaceable smoke alarm batteries, which can cause continuous sounds.

 If you have to remove a smoke detector powered by your home’s electrical system, contact a certified electrician to do the job.